 - Pull historic video from the device to view and store it in the cloud

-How Scout Uses AI to Monitor and Improve Driver Safety
+How AI is Used to Monitor and Improve Driver Safety

-Scout systems include on-board artificial intelligence (AI) based video processing that scans the road and the driver to identify dangerous situations and risky behavior.
+Systems that include on-board artificial intelligence (AI) based video processing scan the road and the driver to identify dangerous situations and risky behavior.
 The forward-facing camera focuses on the road ahead for ADAS (Advanced Driver Assistance) based exceptions and the driver-facing camera focuses on the driver for DSM (Driver Safety Monitoring) based exceptions.
 When one of the predefined ADAS or DSM based scenarios occurs, (see below) one or more of the following outcomes will result:

 - The driver is alerted, using sounds and/or voice announcements to capture their attention and avert a potentially dangerous situation.
 These alerts also serve as coaching aids -for example, forewarning a driver that they are engaging in risky behavior.
 As a result, the driver will quickly learn what is acceptable and can adapt to remain within those limits.